ecocaval/jogo-da-forca-ReactJS/README.md

 <p align = "center"><img style="width:600px" src="./public/readme.png"/></p>

 ## ✏️ Description
 <p align="justify" >This project was built in the 2o. week of the React module in the driven education bootcamp.
-The game was built using React JS and Styled-components Frameworks </p>
+The game was built using React JS and Styled-components.</p>

 ##  <p align = "left"> :white_circle: Technologies</p>